leleneme/sqlite-scratch/README.md

 sql-scratch [database file]
 ```

-(If the database file is provided as a command-line argument, DB_FILE environment variable is used as fallback.)
+(If the database file is not provided as a command-line argument, DB_FILE environment variable is used as fallback.)

 #### License